-Promoting professional practice through clinical and educational workshops, this residency lasts one year and begins immediately after your new nurse orientation.
-As a resident, you’ll attend a monthly seminar on applied learning topics.
-You’ll process clinical experiences in supportive groups.
-You’ll be tasked to complete an evidence-based change project by the end of the year.
-Best of all, you’ll collaborate with mentors, preceptors and staff as you grow.
+Promoting professional practice through clinical and educational workshops, this residency lasts twelve months and begins immediately after your new nurse orientation ends.
+As a resident, you will attend eight seminars on applied learning topics.
+You will reflect on clinical experiences in supportive groups and share your insights with your peers.
+Curriculum is focused on leadership development, quality, patient safety and outcomes, evidence-based practice and the professional role of a nurse.

 What We're Learning

-This program is part of a national research study helping hospitals and organizations learn more about the needs of newly licensed nurses.
+This program is part of a research study helping hospitals and organizations learn more about the needs of newly licensed nurses.
 Participation in the data collection is, therefore, a critical aspect of your residency.
 As a new graduate nurse, you will complete surveys throughout your first year as part of your commitment to the program.

 How To Take Part

-This program is provided as a part of your new graduate nurse educational experience at NewYork-Presbyterian.
-All new graduate Staff Nurses with a baccalaureate degree in nursing hired within one year of graduating from an accredited nursing school or hired into their first RN position are included in this wonderful transitional program.
-You will learn more about the program from your Nurse Recruiter, the Nurse Residency Program Coordinator during Nursing Orientation and from your Patient Care Director.
+This program is provided as a part of your new graduate nurse educational experience at NewYork-Presbyterian Hospital.
+All new graduate Staff Nurses with a baccalaureate degree in nursing hired within one year of graduating from an accredited nursing school or hired into their first registered nurse position are included in this wonderful transitional program.
+You will learn more about the program from your Nurse Recruiter, the Nurse Residency Program Director during Nursing Orientation and from your Patient Care Director.